Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.LinqToDb/Readme.md

 ### Extensions

-You can write custom SQL syntax extensions and functions as you can see it in *[Extensions\CustomSqlExtensions.cs](Extensions\CustomSqlExtensions.cs)*.
+You can write custom SQL syntax extensions and functions as you can see it in *[Extensions/CustomSqlExtensions.cs](Extensions/CustomSqlExtensions.cs)*.

 For more examples check out [this article](http://blog.linq2db.com/2016/06/how-to-teach-linq-to-db-convert-custom.html).